ktonon/two-medium-model/earth-and-solar-system.md

 # Earth and the Solar System

 What follows is an application of the Two-Medium Model (2MM) to Earth and the Solar System as a whole.
-If you are new to the framework, the top-level [README](./README.md) provides a concise introduction to its core ideas.
+If you are new to the framework, the top-level [README](./README.md) provides a introduction to its core ideas.

 - [A Coherent Interior: How 2MM Reinterprets the Earth From the Inside Out](#a-coherent-interior-how-2mm-reinterprets-the-earth-from-the-inside-out)
 - [A Solar System Reinterpreted Through 2MM](#a-solar-system-reinterpreted-through-2mm)